Let’s celebrate International Artists Day with Bonbi Forest!

 Where do you get your design inspiration?

+A good question for International Artists Day!
 I am very lucky and live in a really rural part of Cornwall near the sea and take great inspiration from watching the seasons change, the animals around us and the things I find washed up on the beach.
 I like to couple this natural imagery with thoughts and ideas about human relationships with ourselves, each other and the natural world, so I often use words alongside motifs and symbols as part of my designs.

 Your products vary from jewellery and accessories to Art Prints and Greeting Cards, how do you decide on your product range?